auth0/docs/articles/integrations/aws-api-gateway/part-5.md

 ---

 # AWS API Gateway Tutorial
-## Step 5 - Using Identity Tokens to Flow Identity
+## Step 5 - Use Identity Tokens to Flow Identity

 In this final step, you will: